DCANascimento/TQS_Project_2/It0 Documentation/Main Scenarios.md

 Hannah receives the game *Animal Crossing* from a sponsor and wants to list it for rent.

 **Steps**
-1. Hannah creates an account and logs in as an **Owner**.
+1. Hannah creates an account and logs in as a User.
 2. She opens the **Owner Dashboard**.
 3. Clicks **“Add New Item”** to register a videogame.
 4. Fills in the game details:
    - Title
    - Description
-   - Platform
    - Photos
    - Condition
    - Rental price per day